nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 2. The group name inputs are case-insensitive. `cs2103-f11-1` will yield the same result as `CS2103-F11-1`.
 3. This command is relatively flexible in terms of the input parameters.
 You can input duplicate group names.
    The application simply ignores the duplicates and adds the task to the desired group.
-4. The command checks for the existence of the task, hence you cannot input a task which already exists.
+4. This command checks for the existence of the task, hence you cannot input a task which already exists.
 A task is equal to another task when it has the same task name and deadline as it.
 5. For information on the constraints for each parameter used in this command, go to [Command Parameters](#command-parameters).